jmguerreroh/GyV3D/README.md

-# WebGL Examples
+# WebGL and Three.js Examples

-This project contains code examples for graphics generated using WebGL.
+This project contains code examples for graphics generated using WebGL and Three.js.

 ## About